cncounter/translation/tiemao_2017/08_tomcat_8.0_valve/08_tomcat_8.0_valve.md

 - **%F** - Time taken to commit the response, in millis
 - **%I** - Current request thread name (can compare later with stacktraces)

 There is also support to write information incoming or outgoing headers, cookies, session or request attributes and special timestamp formats.
-It is modeled after the[Apache HTTP Server](http://httpd.apache.org/) log configuration syntax.
+It is modeled after the [Apache HTTP Server](http://httpd.apache.org/) log configuration syntax.
 Each of them can be used multiple times with different `xxx` keys:

 - **%{xxx}i** write value of incoming header with name `xxx`
 - **%{xxx}o** write value of outgoing header with name `xxx`